MetacoSA/NBitcoin/NBitcoin.Altcoins/README.md

 ## How to test?

-If you wnat to test your newly created `Network`, update [WellknownNodeDownloadData](../NBitcoin.Tests/WellknownNodeDownloadData.cs) so the test environment can download binaries and run for your blockchain on regtest.
+If you want to test your newly created `Network`, update [WellknownNodeDownloadData](../NBitcoin.Tests/WellknownNodeDownloadData.cs) so the test environment can download binaries and run for your blockchain on regtest.

 Then, change [NodeBuilderEx](../NBitcoin.Tests/NodeBuilderEx.cs) like the following example.